 For ARAC to provide assurances to Council it:

 - approves a programme of internal audits which also seeks and addresses value for money as appropriate.
 This informs the opinion on value for money in the annual report from Internal Audit

 - considers regular reports from Internal Audit on specific areas of the University together with recommendations for improvement which are then tracked by the committee.

 - considers an annual report on the external audit of the Annual Accounts and meets with external auditors to discuss any concerns identified

 - considers other reports on matters of internal control, including the annual Procurement Report, the annual statement and any associated reports on Public Interest Disclosure and matters of fraud and irregularity

 - receives a report reviewing the corporate risk register at each of its meetings, enabling it to make amendments considering changes in the risk profile in particular areas

-Council have considered our processes and are of a view that they are adequate to meet our needs and are in accordance with the direction from the OfS for identifying, evaluating and managing risks during the year.
+Council has considered our processes and is of a view that they are adequate to meet our needs and are in accordance with the direction from the OfS for identifying, evaluating and managing risks during the year.